 This chapter contains statistics on:

-- the number and profile of visits to woodlands; and
+- the number and profile of visits to all woodlands from household surveys;

 - public access to woodland.